nothing9537/production-react-advanced-project/README.md

 - `npm run storybook:build - ` create storybook build
 - `npm run export-svg-icons - ` Exports all SVG icons contained in the assets directory, which have been converted to JSX format for easier use, to an index.ts file.
 - `npm run generate:layer - ` Automatically creates a slice and segment for the given layer that was requested when the script was called according to the described template of project folders and files.
 - `npm run update-shared-imports - ` During development it was deliberately made a mistake not to create a public API for shared/ui layer.
-After writing this script, it automatically creates an **index.ts** file in each UI element of the component, and exports all exported content.
+After writing this script, it automatically creates an **index.ts**, if not exists, file in each UI element of the component, and exports all exported content.
 Moreover, the script edits all ui component imports in the project.
+- `npm run update-eslint-plugin - ` Updates the custom eslint plugin to the current version
 ----

 ## Project architecture